 Katie has been a certified fitness professional for twenty years and holds ten fitness certifications, including Spinning Elite and Personal Training.
 She has shared her expert knowledge in many fitness outlets like Bicycling & Verywellfit.

 As more individuals create their ideal home fitness space, many are perplexed about what type of equipment to purchase.
 Space is often limited, so it is crucial to find the right quality piece of exercise equipment.
-An exercise bike is an ideal choice of equipment to have as it offers a challenging low-impact cardio workout, and it does not require much square footage.
+An exercise bike is an ideal choice of equipment as it offers a challenging low-impact cardio workout and does not require much square footage.

-Why Choose a Commercial Over a Standard Exercise Bike for Your Home?
+Why Choose a Commercial Over a Standard Spin Bike for Your Home?